Tracing

 When your application starts to run, tracing is initially turned off.
 To start capturing a trace you need to turn it on.
 There are several ways to do this as described in the sections below.

-file.
+While tracing is turned on, trace events will be captured and written to the trace file.
 However, for performance reasons the file is not immediately flushed.
-The file will be flushed when the application terminates, but quite often you may want to do it before that.
+The trace file will be flushed when the application terminates, but quite often you may want to do it before that.
 Refer to the sections below for how to force the trace file to be flushed.

 Capturing all messages that are exchanged in an application for the whole time it runs will usually lead to very large traces.
 Such big traces are cumbersome to work with, and sequence diagrams may not be possible to render.
 And even if they could be rendered, they may not be easy to use due to the size.
 It's better to only turn on tracing when the application reaches a point when something interesting is about to happen.
 For example, if you are troubleshooting a bug that occurs when a certain transition runs in a capsule's state machine, you can debug the application with the Art Debugger and turn on tracing when the source state of that transition is reached.
 Then you can manually send the event which will trigger the interesting transition, and then turn tracing off.
 Thereby the trace file will only show what happened when that transition executed, which makes it small and manageable.